mwolf76/pocket-dns/README.md

 ## Announcing

 In order to let itself known on the network, any participating host announces itself by sending a message to the http://announcements:6380 end-point.
-From that moment on, the other hosts within the `localdomain` will be able to resolve its name.
-No more fiddling with `/etc/hosts` required.
+From that moment on, the other hosts using Pocket DNS will be able to resolve its name.
+No more fiddling with `/etc/hosts` is or will ever again be required.
 All the entries in the database, except the one for the announcements' registry itself, expire automatically in 30 minutes.
-A systemd service and timer in the hosts take care of refreshing the entry for that particular host before the corresponding entry in the registry expires.
+A systemd service and timer in the hosts take care of refreshing the entry for that particular host name before the corresponding entry in the registry expires.
 This allows hosts to join and leave the network arbitrarily, with no concern of leaving behind stale DNS entries.

 ```bash
 $ sudo make -C host/ install